orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Whether either end, once found in isolation, can have itself be linked conceptually to its counterpart, is the interesting question. ; What can we say about the information when we are missing or thinking corruption of it?

+There is an ambiguity on where exactly one mentions the structure.
+Ambiguity arises from this ignorance of structure.
+Tolerence of ambiguity

 ##### Fidelity
 Fidelity becomes a story of trust [ref].
 If I assume its consistency, so I don't need to spend resources to check whether that's actually the case.
 Will something fail?
 That question is what fidelity means.
 Fidelity checking is a safety mechanism.